fly19992020/textEditon/README.md

 A Python command line text editor.
 ## Instructions
 First enter the address of the file to be imported.
-Type "Q" to save and exit.
+Type "QUIT" to save and exit.
+Type "i" to change content.